Probing band topology using modulational instability

 To explore the emergence of a purity gap in more detail, we present in Fig.~\ref{fig:Delta}(a) its value at $t=t_f=40J_1$ as a function of $\Delta$, which tunes between the trivial and non-trivial phases~\cite{FQH}.
 For $\Delta>0$ we observe good correspondence with the results of the linear stability analysis in Fig.~\ref{fig:TFB_LSA}: the size of the purity gap follows the instability growth rate, and the purity gap vanishes when the Bloch wave is linearly stable or exhibits an oscillatory instability, because the polarization becomes sensitive to the initial random perturbation.
-Interestingly, the purity gap also closes at $\Delta \approx -2$ despite no change in the fastest growing instability mode.
-This corresponds to a nonlinearity-induced closure of the band gap at the other high symmetry point $\bs{k} = (0,\pi)$.
+The purity gap also closes at $\Delta \approx -2 J_1$ despite no change in the fastest growing instability mode, corresponding to a nonlinearity-induced closure of the band gap at $\bs{k} = (0,\pi)$.

-While the trivial and non-trivial phases exhibit similar purity gaps, their differing topology can be observed by measuring the field polarization $\langle \hat{\bs{n}}(\bs{k})\rangle$ at long times, as illustrated in Fig.\ref{fig:Delta}(b,c).
-Employing the method of Ref.~\cite{Foesel2017}, the Chern number can be measured by summing the charges of the phase singularities of the polarization azimuth $\theta = \frac{1}{2} \tan^{-1}(n_x/n_z)$ weighted by $\mathrm{sgn}(n_y)$.
+While the trivial and non-trivial phases exhibit similar purity gaps, their differing topology can be observed by measuring the field polarization $\langle \hat{\bs{n}}_{\psi}(\bs{k})\rangle = (n_x,n_y,n_z)$ at long times, as illustrated in Fig.~\ref{fig:Delta}(b,c).
+In experiments $\langle \hat{\bs{n}}_{\psi}(\bs{k})\rangle$ can be readily obtained by measuring the field's sublattice (spin) components in Fourier space; $n_z(\bs{k}) = (|\psi_a|^2 - |\psi_b|^2)/(|\psi_a|^2+|\psi_b|^2)$ is the relative population imbalance between the two sublattices at $\bs{k}$, while $n_{x,y}$ depend on the relative phase between the two sublattices.
+Employing the method of Ref.~\cite{Foesel2017}, the Chern number can hence be obtained by summing the charges of the phase singularities of the polarization azimuth $\theta = \frac{1}{2} \tan^{-1}(n_x/n_z)$ weighted by $\mathrm{sgn}(n_y)$.
 In the trivial phase (large $\Delta$) the field is predominantly localized to a single sublattice, such that $n_z$ remains nonzero and there are no phase singularities in $\theta$; hence $C=0$.
-In the non-trivial phase $\langle \hat{\bs{n}}(\bs{k})\rangle$ spans the entire Bloch sphere, corresponding to a pair of opposite charge phase singularities with opposite weights $\mathrm{sgn}(n_y) = \pm 1$, and hence $C=1$.
+In the non-trivial phase $\langle \hat{\bs{n}}_{\psi}(\bs{k})\rangle$ spans the entire Bloch sphere, corresponding to a pair of opposite charge phase singularities with opposite weights $\mathrm{sgn}(n_y) = \pm 1$, and hence $C=1$.
 Thus, the long time instability dynamics can be used to measure the band Chern number.
 This is our second important finding.

 In conclusion, we have studied how the modulational instability of nonlinear Bloch waves can be used to probe band topology.
 The linear stability spectrum describing the short time instability dynamics exhibits bifurcations and a re-emergence of stability which are sensitive to topological band inversions.
 At longer evolution times nonlinear wave mixing can populate an entire band, enabling the spontaneous creation of topologically non-trivial wave fields from simple plane wave initial states.
 Since the timescales involved are shorter than the wave thermalization time, these effects should be experimentally observable in nonlinear waveguide arrays~\cite{Mukherjee_arxiv}, Bose-Einstein condensates in optical lattices~\cite{Everitt2017,Nguyen2017}, or exciton-polariton condensates~\cite{polariton_topo,Baboux2018}.
 While we focused on the chiral-$\pi$-flux model, we have observed similar behaviour in other topological tight binding models.
 Lattices with a larger band flatness typically exhibit emergence of a purity gap and well-defined Chern number for a wider range of nonlinearity strengths.
 It will be interesting to generalize our findings to periodically-driven Floquet systems such as the nonlinear waveguide array employed in Ref.~\cite{Mukherjee_arxiv}, where perfectly flat topological bands have been demonstrated.